astraqube/gokid-ios/README.md

 ## Changelog
 AHL Aug 1:
-Added check-circ to calView and mapview
+You can now volunteer for carpools from the map itself Added check-circ to calView and mapview
 Made message button feel more responsive
 Interactive tray background and UX effects